astev423/Huffman-Coding-Project/README.md

 Thanks to the tests I quickly saw that the codes were different after remaking the tree, so I knew something was causing some ambiguity there.
 I knew it was the chars causing ambiguity because I thought about adding a tie breaker as chars but decided it was unnessecary.
 Turns out it was nessecary!

+-There was a bad edge case involving the heap and spaces, it's happened because I used isstream which seperates by space.
+So it skipped over my char and caused the whole decoder to break in some cases.
+Serializing and deserializing can be very tricky!